A Social Networking App for Dog Owners

 When a user taps on a dog from the home page, they are brought to the joint dog/owner profile page.
 I wanted to keep the profile as simple and no fuss as possible with minimal but clear CTAs, so the focus can be on what's most important - the dog and their owner.

-It includes bios (written by the owner) to get to know the dog and their owner better.
+The profile page includes bios (written by the owner) to get to know the dog and their owner better.
 The user can tap 'View Tags' to view all the tags the owner has used to describe their dog (e.g. size, breed, age, etc) to help determine if the dogs will get along with each other.
 The owners can keep in touch by following each other (represented by a heart icon).
 The photo feed included on each dog's profile page provides another simple way for the user to follow the dog and owner, see what sorts of activities they enjoy, and stay updated (cue those cute dog pics again).

 I know I'm talking about filters a lot, but hear me out!
 Just like us, every dog has their own distinct personality, unique background, and preferences.
 This is why I felt that including robust filtering in my design was important.
 While we're all social creatures, when meeting a stranger, we want the interaction to go smoothly, avoid awkwardness, and generally ensure everyone has a positive experience (for both humans and dogs alike).
 By enabling the user to narrow down dogs by specific characteristics, temperament, background, and preferences, it can help to mitigate some of the risk involved in having two dogs meet for the first time.